detjandra/detjandra.github.io/extracurricular.md

 In my free time, my hobbies include

 - Reading (my favorite genre is fantasy)
-- Crafting (I like to sew and have recently started knitting)
+- Crafting (I like to sew and knit)
 - Music (I can play the piano and violin)